Search

 This blog post is about the Apache Solr Autocomplete feature.

-It is clear that the current documentation available on the wiki is not enough to fully understand the Solr Suggester: this blog post will describe all the available implementations with examples and tricks and tips.
+The current documentation available on the wiki is not enough to fully understand the Solr Suggester: this blog post will describe all the available implementations with examples, tricks and tips.

 If there’s one thing that months of Solr-user mailing list have taught me is that the autocomplete feature in a Search Engine is vital and around Apache Solr Suggester there’s as much hype as confusion.